 Finding the Root Cause of the Problem

-And that’s the journey Unravel has been on right from day one, because we felt that there is a lot of value in bringing the power of data, the power of data science, to both these application and system-level data that’s being generated for big data applications.
+And that’s the journey Unravel has been on right from day one, because we felt that there is a lot of value in bringing the power of data, the power of data science, to both these application and system-level data that’s being generated for modern data stack applications.